 Issue Brief: BenchMarking the Results of ACM and IMPAQ Paid Leave Microsimulation Models

-This brief compares a new paid leave microsimulation model funded by the US Department of Labor (DOL) to an older version of the model.
-Both models are also compared to actual historical paid leave program statistics.
-The purpose of this exercise is to benchmark the newer model’s performance at modeling state paid leave programs, and demonstrate to users of the model the consistency of the model results with both the older model and real world data.
-We demonstrate that by and large the model produces estimates consistent with both the original model and real-world benchmarks.
+This issue brief 1) compares a new paid leave microsimulation model funded by the US Department of Labor (DOL) to an older version of the model, and 2) compares both models to actual historical paid leave program statistics.
+The purpose of this exercise is to benchmark the newer model’s performance at modeling state paid leave programs, and to demonstrate the consistency of the model results with both the older model and real world data.
+The model produces estimates which are mostly consistent with both the original model and real-world benchmarks.

 1. Project Overview

-Access to and use of paid and unpaid leave are critical to an individual’s financial security and quality of life (Winston, 2017).
-The United States remains an outlier when it comes to paid leave.
+Access to and use of leave is critical to an individual’s financial security and quality of life (Winston, 2017).
 Nearly every other developed country provides paid maternity leave, and most advanced industrial countries offer extended paid medical and parental leaves.
-In the US, there is no federal requirement for paid leave or sick days, which leaves many individuals, especially low-income workers, facing difficult tradeoffs.
-In 2016, only 14 percent of all US workers have access to paid family leave through their employers, and 68 percent have paid sick leave (Bureau of Labor Statistics, 2016).
+The United States is an outlier.
+There is no federal requirement for paid leave or sick days.
+Consequently, many individuals, especially low-income workers, face difficult tradeoffs.
+In 2016, only 14 percent of US workers has access to paid family leave through their employers, and 68 percent had paid sick leave (Bureau of Labor Statistics, 2016).